Robert Carrier (chef): Post World War II

 Carrier volunteered to serve in the United States Army during World War II as an intelligence officer in the Office of Strategic Services, a wartime forerunner of the Central Intelligence Agency.
 Speaking fluent French and understanding German thanks to his parentage, Carrier arrived in England in 1943, and after D-Day served in Paris as a cryptographer in General Charles de Gaulle's headquarters.

 Carrier chose to remain in Paris as a civilian after the cessation of hostilities, and dropped his surname McMahon: "It (Robert Carrier) sounds good in French and it looks well visually."
 Carrier initially worked for a US forces radio station and for a Gaullist publication, Spectacle, set up to support de Gaulle's RPF party in its failed bid for post-war power.

 After a theatrical magazine that he edited and partly owned was shut down in 1949, Carrier moved to St. Tropez to work in a friend's restaurant, Chez Fifine, where he found relief from a bout of depression.
 Starting to write about food as ration-restricted Europe got used to flavour again, Carrier moved to Rome, Italy, to improve his cookery repertoire, and take the role of a cowboy in an Italian musical revue.

-After a friend invited him to Great Britain for the 1953 coronation of Elizabeth II of the United Kingdom, he decided to relocate to London.
+After a friend invited him to Great Britain for the 1953 coronation of Elizabeth II, he decided to relocate to London.
 He worked in the developing industry of public relations, marketing various food products including stock cubes, cornflour, New Zealand apples and a vegetarian dog food.
 With Oliver Lawson Dick, Carrier wrote The Vanished City, a historical perspective of London illustrated with reproductions of old engravings.